If you compost, you already toss banana peels and other kitchen scraps into your compost pile or compost bin.

 Soaking, chopping, grinding or making a slurry of banana peels makes the nutrients more readily available to plants and facilitates quick breakdown of the peel.
 For this reason, some pre-compost processing is desirable.

 5. Amend Your Potting Soil

-You can use banana peels composted directly as a soil amendment in the autumn when preparing flower and veggie beds for the winter.
+You can use composted peels directly as a soil amendment in the autumn when preparing flower and veggie beds for the winter.

 6. Plant A Banana Peel

 When planting seeds outdoors, give them a direct jolt of nutrients by planting a banana peel along with them.

 Dig a trench two inches deep and at least long enough to accommodate the banana peel strip.
 Lay strips of banana peels flat with the inside facing up and put the seeds on top.

 Cover with light, rich, well-drained soil and water, care for your seeds as usual.
 As they germinate, create roots and begin growing they will greatly benefit from the rich fertilizer created by the decomposing banana peels.

 7. Make A Calcium Rich Banana Fertilizer Spray